python-poetry/poetry/docs/docs/pyproject.md

 databases = ["mysqlclient", "psycopg2"]
 ```

-When installing packages with poetry, you can specify extras by using the `-E|--extras` option:
+When installing packages with Poetry, you can specify extras by using the `-E|--extras` option:

 ```bash
 poetry install --extras "mysql pgsql" poetry install -E mysql -E pgsql
 ```

-When installing or specifying poetry-built packages, the extras defined in this section can be activated
+When installing or specifying Poetry-built packages, the extras defined in this section can be activated
 as described in [PEP 508](https://www.python.org/dev/peps/pep-0508/#extras).

-For example, the dependencies required by the `databases` extra can be activated when installing the
+For example, when installing the package using `pip`, the dependencies required by
-package using `pip` as shown below.
+the `databases` extra can be installed as shown below.

 ```bash
 pip install awesome[databases]